asuman315/signup/app/README.md

 - Sign up for an account.
 - Have their input info validated to prevent entering wrong information and crashing the API server.
 - Login using information they used to signup.
 - Users had to be shown appropriate messages when they enter invalid or wrong information.
-The messages had to be easy to understand.
+The messages had to be easy to understand to provide a better user experince.

 ### Links